 A pre-existing condition is a mental or physical injury and/or illness that existed before the start date of your policy with The Unlimited (prior to the original inception of your cover, or the reinstatement or reissue date of your policy).

 This is a condition that would need a doctor.
 You would either have seen a doctor for treatment or should have seen a doctor.

 A pre-existing condition would not have a short-term cure (for example, an acute condition like a cold or flu) and needs ongoing treatment or medicine (for example, a chronic condition like hypertension, diabetes, cancer, heart condition, congenital or HIV/AIDS and related illnesses).

 With Death Cover, you will not be covered for a pre-existing condition.

+- This means your claim will not be approved if you die directly or indirectly because of a pre-existing condition.
 With Illness Cover, if you have a pre-existing condition then a condition-specific waiting period of 12 months will apply before you can claim.

 A chronic condition needs ongoing treatment and could include hypertension, high blood pressure, diabetes, cancer, a heart condition, a congenital condition, or an HIV/AIDS-related illness, and/or others.

 There are other examples of pre-existing conditions which might affect your claim.

 If you are unsure as to whether a specific condition is a chronic condition, and/or whether it is a pre-existing condition, please call our Customer Care Centre so that we can help you to ensure that you have the right coverage.

 - If, for example, you are being treated or should have been treated by a doctor for high blood pressure (hypertension) before the start date of your policy, this is a pre-existing condition.
 If you pass away from a stroke, your high blood pressure could have been the cause of the stroke.
 If this happened after the start date of your policy, the insurer can reject your claim.